 APPROVED IN:

 BOS: 8.6.2024 ACADEMIC COUNCIL:4.7.2024

 SDG No. & Statement:

-4. Ensure inclusive and equitable quopportunities for all. ality education and promote lifelong learning
+4. Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.

 SDG Justification:

-The topics included in this course a are designed to get acquainted with one of
+The topics included in this course are designed to get acquainted with one of

 the skills that handlenecessary mathematical orientation, programming

-techniques and concept based learning ing.
+techniques and concept based learning.